 Talks are like a plane ride.
 Taking off can be likened to the introduction, the body is the time spent in the air after climbing up, and the conclusion is like the landing.
 The pilot can not just jump off the plane and let the passengers land on their own.
 Our talks need to have a proper conclusion.

 When a heart rate monitor makes the beep, beep, beep sound, it indicates that the patient is alive.
-But when it's one tone: beeeeeep, the patient is dead.
+But when it becomes flat with the sharp noise 'beeeeeep' then the patient is dead.

 An old time mariner using an inaccurate scale in a map to get to a place will be lost by miles distance.
 An inch in a map could be miles in reality, so any mistake would have great impact.
 If we teach our students using a human ‘scale’ rather than Jehovah's, it could translate into losing eternal life.